meganreich/meganreich.github.io/content/publication/gorki-pollen-2024/index.md

 ---
-title: Pollen metabarcoding reveals the origin and multigenerational migratory pathway of an intercontinental-scale butterfly outbreak
+title: 'Pollen metabarcoding reveals the origin and multigenerational migratory pathway of an intercontinental-scale butterfly outbreak.'
 authors:
 - Johanna L. Gorki
 - Roger López-Mañas